 There are aspects of Canadian history that are not widely known.
-Much of the systems of government, education and institutions as we know them were built through colonization at the expense of destruction to Aboriginal culture and identity.
+Much of the systems of government, education and institutions as we know them were built through colonization at the expense of destruction to Indigenous culture and identity.
 Continued misunderstandings has led to systemic discrimination in our society.
 Most people do not start the day with the intention to be racist or to discriminate against others.
-Unfortunately, discrimination against Aboriginal people in Canada is so ingrained in our society that it often occurs without people realizing it.
-There are many misunderstandings about what it means to be Aboriginal, what life is like on reserves, how money is allocated and so forth.
-There are many horrific parts of Canada's history with First Nations that are not talked about or even known to the general public.
+Unfortunately, discrimination against Indigenous people in Canada is so ingrained in our society that it often occurs without people realizing it.
+There are many misunderstandings about what it means to be Indigenous, what life is like on reserves, how money is allocated and so forth.
+There are many horrific parts of Canada's history that are not talked about or even known to the general public.
 This leads to further misunderstandings.
 Misunderstandings lead to stereotypes and judgements which lead to discrimination and racism.
 The video below shows real things that people say to Aboriginal people without thinking twice about what they are really saying.
-I am Metis.
-Often when I tell people this, I get asked similar questions to the video.
-Being Metis, I am also German.
-Telling people about this part of my heritage never gets the same response as telling people I'm part Native.
-You can imagine some of the things people COULD say to a German person but we DON'T because we know it would be rude, stereotypical and hurtful.
-Think about what you are saying about and to Aboriginal people.
-Where do these thoughts come from?
-Is there truth?
-How can you find out the truth in a non-judgemental way?

-First Nations were the first people living on the landmass we now call Canada.
-The way of life of the First Nations was forever changed by explorers and colonization.
+Indigenous peoples were the first people living on the landmass we now call Canada.
+The way of life of the First Nations and Inuit was forever changed by explorers and colonization.
 Colonization is the attempt of one society to conquer and rule another.
-The goal of colonization in Canada was to displace First Nations people from the land in order to acquire control and access to resources.
+The goal of colonization in Canada was to displace Indigenous people from the land in order to acquire control and access to resources.

-It was not until 1960 that Aboriginal men and women living on reserves were allowed to vote.
+It was not until 1960 that First Nations men and women living on reserves were allowed to vote.
 The Indian Act mandates treaty rights and governs a certain amount of control over reservations to this day.

 The Sixties Scoop